ashasaxena/CaseStudy2/CS2.md

 ## [1] "Guam"       "PuertoRico" "Bermuda"    "Taiwan"     "Macao"
 ## [6] "Yugoslavia" "Columbia"   NA
 ```
-#Comment:  The above coutry names were either not in the Procrastination set, Not listed (NA) or associated with another country (ie Taiwan/China)

-## Continue cleaning data by removing 18 and under and 80 and above members of the data set as we are looking for income, age and HDI score relation
+## Prior to further anlysis the data was filtered, per client direction, to remove 18 and under observations as well as elderly outliers 80 and above.
+The code and age frequency tables (before and after) is shown below.

 ```r